mbrezu/Cheat-JS/README.md

 ### Conclusion

-To define a CheatJS macro, you need to know the three things required for any macro: the invocation, the expansion, the transformation.
+To define a Cheat-JS macro, you need to know the three things required for any macro: the invocation, the expansion, the transformation.

 You also need to call one of the `cheat-js:register-*-macro` functions